Meet the Russian partisans fighting back against Putin’s regime

 “Spring has begun and a new hunting season for Rashists [slang for pro-war Russians] has begun.
 We intend to break our own record for the past months and prove our own effectiveness in the fight against the invaders,” the group wrote on Telegram.

-Atesh has already taken responsibility for the sabotage of the railroad between Kherson and Zaporizhzhia in March, amongst other actions.
+Atesh has already taken responsibility for the sabotage of the railway between Kherson and Zaporizhzhia in March, amongst other actions.
 However, not all partisan groups are working with Kyiv.

-Railroad between Kherson and Zaporizhzhia sabotaged by Atesh in March
+Railway between Kherson and Zaporizhzhia sabotaged by Atesh in March

 Kremlin crackdown